Notebooks¶

 data:

-EXECUTION_ENVIRONMENTS_REGISTRY_REPO: "<custom models base image registry>" # usually equals to custom models IMAGE_BUILDER_CUSTOM_MODELS_REGISTRY_HOST + IMAGE_BUILDER_CUSTOM_MODELS_ENVIRONMENT_REGISTRY_REPO configuration
+EXECUTION_ENVIRONMENTS_REGISTRY_REPO: "<custom models base image registry>" # usually equal to custom models IMAGE_BUILDER_CUSTOM_MODELS_REGISTRY_HOST + IMAGE_BUILDER_CUSTOM_MODELS_ENVIRONMENT_REGISTRY_REPO configuration

 # some example values: